hypo69/hypo/docs/rst_from_gemini/ru/suppliers/morlevi/graber.md

 from src.logger import logger
 from src.logger.exceptions import ExecuteLocatorException

-#  Remove redundant imports
-# from dataclasses import dataclass, field
+# Using dataclasses as intended
-# from types import SimpleNamespace
-# from typing import Any, Callable
+from dataclasses import dataclass, field from typing import Any, Callable

 d: Driver = None
 l: Locator = None